-8.test the phone in non signal coverage area and measure the battery stand by time.
-(In non signal coverage area cell continuously searches for signals due to this the power continuously dissipated as radio frequency signals and battery drained very soon)
+8. test the phone in non signal coverage area and measure the battery stand by time.
+(In non signal coverage area cell continuously searches for signals due to this the power continuously dissipated as radio frequency signals and the battery drained very soon)

-– Symbian OS has SIS file format where as j2me has JAR file format which means this is a third party software and anybody can develop softwares in this OS.
+– Symbian OS has SIS file format whereas j2me has JAR file format which means this is third-party software and anybody can develop software in this OS.

 – Symbian is a fast browsing and a fast operating system. j2me is not as fast.

-– Symbian OS provide touchscreen phones such as UIQ phones.
+– Symbian OS provides touchscreen phones such as UIQ phones.
 No such facility on j2me.

-– Symbain OS has superior hardware access to the phone compared to j2me and Brew OS
+– Symbian OS has superior hardware access to the phone compared to j2me and Brew OS

 – Symbian OS offers rich UI.

 9. What are the modes of downloading content on mobile from server?

 There are many techniques to download a content e.g. downloading, progressive downloading, streaming etc.